Mc-Zen/quill/README.md

   quill.gategroup(x: 2, y: 0, 3, 2)
 )
 ```
-This is similar to how _QASM_ and _Qiskit_ work: gates are successively applied to the circuit and under the hood packed as tightly as possible.
+This is similar to how _QASM_ and _Qiskit_ work: gates are successively applied to the circuit which is then layed out automatically by packing gates as tightly as possible.
 We start by calling the `tq.build()` function and filling it with quantum operations.
 This returns a collection of gates which we expand into the circuit with the `..` syntax.
 Now, we still have the option to add annotations, groups, slices, or even more gates via manual placement.

 The syntax works analog to Qiskit.
 Available gates are `x`, `y`, `z`, `h`, `s`, `sdg`, `sx`, `sxdg`, `t`, `tdg`, `p`, `rx`, `ry`, `rz`, `u`, `cx`, `cz`, and `swap`.
 With `barrier`, an invisible barrier can be inserted to prevent gates on different qubits to be packed tightly.
 Finally, with `tq.gate` and `tq.mqgate`, a generic gate can be created.
 These two accept the same styling arguments as the normal `gate` (or `mqgate`).